.webp)

 And that’s exactly what we’re breaking down below.

-And the difference isn’t just about consent.
-It’s about who you're talking to, what you're trying to achieve, and how the message is delivered.
+It’s about who you're talking to, what you're trying to achieve, and how the message is delivered. 📩

 Here’s how they stack up side by side:

-The biggest misconception we're still hearing in 2025
+What are the biggest misconceptions we're still hearing in 2026

 Let’s clear up a few common myths that still refuse to die: